knightjimr/rms/docs/hello1.rst

    [Wed Jan 20, 11:46am]:     helloAll[1]: 0q,1r,0f,0c
    [Wed Jan 20, 11:46am]:Pipeline execution completed.

-In this output, "hello" and "goodbye" are the names of the two steps in the hello3 RMS script, the number in brackets is the count of how many commands of that step will run (4 hello commands and 1 goodbye command), and the abbreviation 'q' stands for queued, 'r' stands for running, 'f' stands for failed and 'c' stands for completed.
+In this output, "hello" and "helloAll" are the names of the two steps in the hello3 RMS script, the number in brackets is the count of how many commands of that step will run (4 hello commands and 1 goodbye command), and the abbreviation 'q' stands for queued, 'r' stands for running, 'f' stands for failed and 'c' stands for completed.
 These progress message lines display the currently queued and running commands, giving